Plots

 The default adjustments include an overview of the 2m temperature over the following 7 days.

-In the Layer Stack, the user can change the title of the chart, select a date-time range and change the location for which weather data is displayed.
-The chart title is changed by clicking on ”Untitled Chart” and typing into the blank field that appears.
-The user can select a specific date and time with the time navigation at the bottom of the map to get a timeseries of the following 7 days of the selected date or the user can define a date-time range by clicking on the little pencil next to the ”Date-Time range” right below the chart title.
-A new window opens, where the user can define the start and end date as well as the start and end time of the plot.
-Furthermore, the temporal resolution of the displayed parameter can be defined in the interval section.
+In the panel banner on the top right, the user can change the title of the chart, select a date-time range and change the location for which weather data is displayed.
+The chart title is changed by clicking on ”New Title” and typing into the blank field that appears.
+The user can select a specific date and time with the time navigation in the panel banner to get a timeseries of the following 7 days of the selected date or the user can define a date-time range by changing the start and end dates on the calendar or in the input boxes.

-Clicking the ”Apply” button leads to an output like the following:
+Changing the date-time range leads to an output like the following:

-Directly below the ”Date-Time range”, the location can be modified by clicking on the little pencil next to the ”Latitude / Longitude” information.
+Directly beside the ”Date-Time range”, the location can be modified by clicking on the location icon or the longitude/latitude coordinates.
 A small window opens, where the user is able to enter latitude/longitude or a specific address.
 Below the location information in the layer stack, the ”Style” options enable the user to modify the appearance of the plot title and legend.

 The ”Thresholds” section adds an additional color based on a threshold, which can be determined by the user.
-For example, if the 2m temperature falls below 0 degrees Celsius, the temperature line can be highlighted red.
-To do this, check the ”Low” box, set the threshold next to it as 0 and choose the color red.
+For example, if the 2m temperature rises above 10 degrees Celsius, the temperature line can be highlighted green.
+Additionally, if the 2m temperature falls below 5 degrees Celsius, the temperature line can be highlighted red.
+To do this, check the "High" and/or the ”Low” box, set the thresholds and choose their respective colors.
 The user can add up to 2 thresholds.

-If the ”Source” is set to an ensemble model such as ECMWF ENS, the displayed band (an indication of the uncertainty in the forecast) and line can be adjusted under ”Property”.
+If the ”Source” is set to an ensemble model such as ECMWF ENS, the displayed band (an indication of the uncertainty in the forecast) and line can be adjusted under ”Ens Members” button.
 For example, the 40% band can be displayed with the mean.